On complexity of restricted fragments of Decision DNNF: Preliminaries

 We are next going to define the model Decision \textsc{dnnf}, which throughout this paper is referred to as $\wedge_d$-\textsc{fbdd} (the reasons will become clear later).
 The model is based on a directed acyclic graph (\textsc{dag}) with a single source with vertices and some edges possibly being labelled.
 We will often use the following notation.
-Let $D$ be a \textsc{dag} and let $u$ be a vertex of $D$.
+Let $D$ be a \textsc{dag}.
+Then $V(D)$ is the set of vertices (nodes) of $D$.
+Further on, let $u \in V(D)$.
 Then we denote by $D_u$ the subgraph of $D$ induced by $u$ and all the vertices reachable from $u$ in $D$.
 The labels on vertices and edges of $D_u$ are the same as the labels of the respective vertices and edges of $D$.

 We define $\wedge_d$-\textsc{fbdd} in the following two definitions.
 The first one will define $\wedge_d$-\textsc{fbdd} as a combinatorial object.
 In the second definition, we will define the semantics of the object that is the function represented by it.